realm/SwiftLint/README.md

 e.g. `--compiler-log-path /path/to/xcodebuild.log`

 This command and related code in SwiftLint is subject to substantial changes at any time while this feature is marked as experimental.
+Analyzer rules also tend to be considerably slower than lint rules.

 ## License